 Popular RGB astrocamerass: ZWO ASI2600 Pro, ZWO ASI294MC Pro, ZWO ASI071 Pro Cooled

 Monochrome astrocamera + filters + filters wheel, tripod, computarized equatorial mount, telescope, autoguide system

 Monochrome astrocameras offer the best quality compared to DSLRs and RGB.
 Why use a monochrome astrocamera to capture color shots?
 DSLR and RGB cameras capture all colour in one shot (that's why they are commonly called OSC-One Shot Color), but what they do internally is capture green, red and blue pixels at the same time, so they capture less of those colours in each shot.
 Monochrome cameras, on the other hand, capture 100% of the color taken with the filter used.
 That's why, for example, for a complete color photo, 20 minutes of exposure are taken using the red filter(R), another 20 minutes using the green filter(G), and another 20 minutes using the blue filter(B).
 Then they are put together in a software at the time of processing, generating a better quality image.

 But don't get it wrong: the monochrome camera has captured more color and details for each 20 mins filter than a RGB camera capturing 1 hour of total expousre.

-For these setups the complexity increases as you have to handle the wheel, the astrocamera, as well as the self-guiding device, the mount, etc.
+For these setups the complexity increases as you have to handle the filter's wheel, the astrocamera, as well as the self-guiding device, the mount, etc.